Housing & Human Services

 2015-2019 Consolidated Plan for Housing and Community Development, Including 2015 CDBG Annual Action Plan

-In accordance with 24 CFR 91.105, notice is hereby given that the City of Kent will hold a public hearing on October 16, 2014 to receive comments regarding the City’s 2015-2019 Consolidated Plan for Housing and Community Development.
+In accordance with 24 CFR 91.105, notice is hereby given that the City of Kent will hold a public hearing on March 17, 2016 to receive comments regarding the First Amendment to the City’s 2015-2019 Consolidated Plan for Housing and Community Development.
 Comments will be received by the Kent Human Services Commission.

 The Consolidated Plan for Housing and Community Development is a report which informs the community, stakeholders and the Department of Housing and Urban Development (HUD) how the City of Kent (hereinafter referred to as “the City”) will invest its Community Development Block Grant from 2015-2019.
 The report also identifies the objectives and strategies that will guide the City’s investment.
 Objectives and strategies are fueled by the City’s overarching goal to build a healthy community.